achavez/FusionTables.js/README.md

 -----
 For the most basic usage you'll need two pieces of information to get your data out of Fusion Tables:

-- **Table ID**: An encryped string value that identifies your table (should look something like `1e7y6mtqv891111111111_aaaaaaaaa_CvWhg9gc`).
+- **Table ID**: An encrypted string value that identifies your table (should look something like `1e7y6mtqv891111111111_aaaaaaaaa_CvWhg9gc`).
 You can get the Table ID by going to File > About in the Fusion Tables Web app.
 - **Fusion Tables API key**: You can obtain an API key from the Google Developers Console.
 The Fusion Tables API documentation has a step-by-step guide for obtaining a key: [https://developers.google.com/fusiontables/docs/v1/using#APIKey](https://developers.google.com/fusiontables/docs/v1/using#APIKey)

-You'll also need to ensure that you're Fusion Table is published and accessible.
-Do that by going to Tools > Share and changing the visiblity to either *Anyone with the link* or *Public on the web*.
+You'll also need to ensure that your Fusion Table is published and accessible.
+Do that by going to Tools > Share and changing the visibility to either *Anyone with the link* or *Public on the web*.

 Be sure to include `[fusiontables.min.js](https://github.com/achavez/FusionTables.js/blob/master/fusiontables.min.js)` as well as its two dependencies -- [Underscore.js](https://github.com/jashkenas/underscore/) and [jQuery](https://github.com/jquery/jquery) -- in your HTML file: